MichaelDNicholson/MichaelDNicholson.github.io/content/authors/admin/_index.md

 ---
 Welcome.
 I am an applied mathematician based in Edinburgh, UK.

-I am currently a [Cross Disciplinary Research fellow](https://cross-disciplinary-fellowships.ed.ac.uk/) in the CRUK Scotland Centre at the Institute of Genetics and Cancer, University of Edinburgh.
-In September 2024 I will move to the School of Mathematics at the University of Edinburgh as a Chancellor's fellow in Health and Life.
-Please get in touch if you're interested in undertaking an applied mathematics PhD combining mathematical modelling, data science, and cancer genomics.
+I am a Chancellor's Fellow in Health and Life (~ Assistant Professor), based at the School of Mathematics at the University of Edinburgh.

-I'm interested in building, developing, and applying mathematical methods to understand the mutations observed in cancer genomes.
+I'm broadly interested in applying mathematical modelling to genomics, with a particular focus on cancer.
 Mathematically, I adopt a stochastic process centred approach, building mechanistic models in order to quantitatively explore hypotheses, and infer fundamental mutational and evolutionary parameters.
-These models are then used to analyse DNA sequencing data.
-Biologically, I focus on how and when mutations arise in cancer, and what the consequences of certain mutations are for cancer development and progression.
+These models are then used to analyse various genomic data.
+Biologically, I focus on how DNA repair, mutagenesis, and the consequences of certain DNA mutations on cancer development and progression.
 A list of my papers can be found on this site or on my [Google Scholar page](https://scholar.google.co.uk/citations?hl=en&user=BsbJEv0AAAAJ&view_op=list_works&sortby=pubdate).
+Please get in touch if you're interested in undertaking an applied mathematics PhD combining mathematical modelling, data science, and genomics.

 I am an organiser of the [Mathematical Biology seminars](https://www.maths.ed.ac.uk/school-of-mathematics/events/math-biology/mathbiol) at the School of Mathematics, University of Edinburgh.
 {style="text-align: justify;"}